codebuddies/codebuddies/readme.md

 Our community spends a lot of time helping each other on [our public Slack](http://codebuddiesmeet.slack.com) (P.S.
 You can get an invite [here](http://codebuddiesmeet.herokuapp.com) if you want to join), but it's hard to schedule Google Hangout study times via Slack, and it's also hard to know who else is online and available for joining a Hangout to work on something together.
 The platform we're building solves those issues.

 ##How do I contribute to this project?
-**PLEASE go to _[contributing.md](contributing.md)_ and refer contribution steps listed there!** There are also helpful resources there, in case you get stuck.
+**PLEASE go to _[contributing.md](contributing.md)_ and refer to the contribution steps listed there!** There are also helpful resources there, in case you get stuck.
 To add yourself as a contributor, please see the [How do I add myself as a contributor?](contributing.md#how-do-i-add-myself-as-a-contributor) section.

 *And here are the volunteers so far:*